cbrown5/fishscape/meta-data.md

 Where shelter refers to sheltering functions other than avoiding predation. physiochem refers to physiochemical properties (e.g. desired temperature)

 ### micro-habitat
 if known, type of micro-habitat used by a species.

 ### obstype
 How did the researchers identify this habitat association?
 **Fields:**
-[direct, catch-survey, catch, e-tag, stomach, isotopes, ...] direct refers to direct observation ie you saw it there while diving. catch-survey refers to catching a fish in a habitat using scientific surveys catch refers to catch in commercial/recreational fisheries.
+[direct, catch-survey, catch, e-tag, stomach, isotopes, experimental ...] direct refers to direct observation ie you saw it there while diving. catch-survey refers to catching a fish in a habitat using scientific surveys catch refers to catch in commercial/recreational fisheries. experimental refers to preference studies in the lab.

 e-tag is an electronic tag.
 Stomach means habitat was inferred from dietry analysis.
 Similar for isotopes.